Company Seven.

 Specifications Overview CCD Systems Control Systems Dome Specs/Plans Telescopes Details

-THE "MCCM ASTRONOMICAL OBSERVATORY"
+THE "MCCM" ASTRONOMICAL OBSERVATORY

 3. daytime opportunities for safe Solar visual observing